craftpip/jquery-confirm/README.md

 Checkout the [documentation](http://craftpip.github.io/jquery-confirm) for further information.

-## version changes
+## Version changes

 (New in 1.5.3)
-&bull; Bounce Animation added (kind of elastic).
+* Bounce Animation added (kind of elastic).
-&bull; Hide title if false.
+* Hide title if false.
-&bull; Keyboard action, SPACE key added to trigger confirm function.
+* Keyboard action, SPACE key added to trigger confirm function.
-&bull; Background now has fade animation (open & close).
+* Background now has fade animation (open & close).
-&bull; Keep a record of opened, closed, currentlyOpened dialogs `jconfirm.record`.
+* Keep a record of opened, closed, currentlyOpened dialogs `jconfirm.record`.
-&bull; Tweaks.
+* Tweaks.

 (New in 1.5.1)
-&bull; Bower added.
+* Bower added.

 (New in 1.5.0)
-&bull; Keyboard support to control modal.
+* Keyboard support to control modal.
 (ENTER and ESC).
-&bull; Control over the dialog via `this`.
+* Control over the dialog via `this`.
-&bull; Updated DOCUMENTATION.
+* Updated DOCUMENTATION.
-&bull; Code optimized.
+* Code optimized.

 (New in 1.1.3)
-&bull; `$.dialog` alias added.
+* `$.dialog` alias added.
-&bull; Refined animations.
+* Refined animations.
-&bull; Removed Blur animation (was buggy).
+* Removed Blur animation (was buggy).
-&bull; Animation speed fixed.
+* Animation speed fixed.
-&bull; Ajax-content loading now waits and disabled buttons until loaded.
+* Ajax-content loading now waits and disabled buttons until loaded.
-&bull; Modal center justified on screen.
+* Modal center justified on screen.
-&bull; Added close icon if buttons are disabled (dialog mode).
+* Added close icon if buttons are disabled (dialog mode).
-&bull; Disabled window scroll on modal open.
+* Disabled window scroll on modal open.
-&bull; Fixed bugs.
+* Fixed bugs.

 (New in 1.1.0)
-&bull; Ajax content loading `content: 'url:loadfrom.html'`.
+* Ajax content loading `content: 'url:loadfrom.html'`.

 ## Copyright and license